 Designed to support the mango industry, this session presents an update on Hort Innovation’s latest capacity building project for the industry.

 Beginning in mid-2018, the project ‘Building Best Management Practice Capacity for the Australian Mango Industry (MG17000)’ aims to improve the Australian mango industry’s profitability and sustainability.
-In particular, the Department of Primary Industry and Resources will lead the development of flowering, irrigation, forecasting and Resin Canal Discolouration content.
+In particular, the department will lead the development of flowering, irrigation, forecasting and resin canal discolouration content.

-Speaker: Matt Hall, is the Director of Plant Industries at the Northern Territory Department of Primary Industry and Resources.
+Speaker: Matt Hall, is the Director of Plant Industries at DITT.

 Through the Cooperative Research Centre for Developing Northern Australia (CRCNA), CQ University researchers, our growers and partners are trialling the performance of five different spice crops – black sesame, cumin, caraway, kalonji, and fennel – at sites across Northern Australia.